RamblingCookieMonster/PSDeploy/docs/Basics/Legacy-YAML-Details-and-Example.md

+# Legacy YAML
 Current plans for YAML:

 * No plans to remove this functionality.
 If you're using it and happy with it, it should continue to work without issue.
 * New features will focus on *.PSDeploy.ps1 style deployments.
 These may or may not be ported to YAML based deployments.
 * Contributions to support these new features in YAML are more than welcome.

-### Deployment Configurations: Deployment yaml
+## Deployment Configurations: Deployment YAML

-These are simple, static yaml files that tell PSDeploy what to deploy.
+These are simple, static YAML files that tell PSDeploy what to deploy.

 We use the following attributes: